ISAITB/docs-itb-ta/source/profile/index.rst

 * Whether :ref:`conformance statements <manage_your_conformance_statements__view_a_conformance_statements_details>` should be presented with **collapsed details** by default.
 * The **initial page** presented after you log in, set to either the :ref:`community landing page <navigate__landing_page>` or your :ref:`conformance statements <manage_your_conformance_statements>`.
 * The **number of items** to present per page in table displays.

+The default values for such user preferences can also be managed as part of your :ref:`community's settings <community>` to apply to your community's members.
+Regardless of these defaults however, these preferences can always be changed by the users themselves.

 .. note::
   The preferences displayed also change per case depending on your actions.
 For example, expanding the menu or